 Improvement with Automation

-At alta5, our focus from the beginning has been to create an algorithmic trading platform designed specifically to automate trading strategies like the one presented by Mr Bittman, for use by everyday investors.
-For algorithm developers, it features a standards based, object-oriented API and a visual, color-coded drag and drop Algorithm Builder.
+At Alta5, our focus from the beginning has been to create a trading platform designed specifically to automate trading strategies like the one presented by Mr Bittman, for use by everyday investors.
+For developers, it features a standards based, object-oriented API and a visual, color-coded drag and drop Algorithm Builder.
 The platform also transparently solves many of the challenges faced by active traders – like the bid/ask spread.

 The #1 challenge of any options strategy (and #1 in the list above) is the bid/ask spread.
 Smart Pricing addresses this by making customizable, high-speed, incremental price changes to orders until they fill.
 For complex orders that can’t be modified (like spreads) it automatically handles the workflow to cancel and resubmit new orders.